 Interactive books are perfect gift ideas for preschool kids.
 Such toys help kids develop motor skills, speech, and creative thinking.

-One company, Ambis Bude, translated as ‘a story nest,’ offers handmade and customizable books on topics that interest the kid, it could be maths, logic, or specific story he/she loves, to name a few.
+One company, Ambis Bude, translated as ‘a story nest,’ offers handmade and customizable books on topics that interest the kid, it could be maths, logic, or a specific story he/she loves, to name a few.

 Mariquita is another company offering similar concept books made from soft materials and textiles.
 Besides interactive books, they have handmade toys, finger and hand puppets, pillows, and toy chests, to name a few.

 Looking for toys that can play music?
 Then check out Chikatai, Georgian brand that creates fluffy and soft crib toys with sound effects, making it a perfect gift for babies.

 The face of the company is a stork who believes that everything fantastic starts with great music; therefore, what a person hears as their first track does matter!
 Their toys have famous songs from a legendary Georgian composer Giya Kancheli, which are very melodic, peaceful, and simply genius!